Solving rescheduling problems in heterogeneous urban railway networks using hybrid quantum-classical approach: Problem description

 A train's \emph{route} is the sequence of blocks the train passes during its journey.
 A train \emph{path} is a sequence of arrival and departure times of a particular train assigned to a train route.
-We assume a one-minute resolution for all time parameters such as timetable time, running and dwell time minimal headway time or passing time, resulting in integer variables.
-This assumption of discretized time is needed to enable the use of quantum-based solvers, and, more importantly, introduces the possibility of pruning the inherently binary variables.
-The relaxation of integer constraints on time variables is not expected to improve computation time significantly, as the real difficulty is tied to precedence of trains, encoded later on precedence binary variables.
+We assume a one-minute resolution for all time parameters such as timetable time, running and dwell time minimal headway time, or passing time, resulting in integer variables.
+This assumption of discretized time is needed to enable the use of quantum-based solvers, and, more importantly, introduces the possibility of pruning binary variables.
+The relaxation of integer constraints on time variables is not expected to improve computation time significantly, as the real difficulty is tied to the precedence of trains which is modeled by the binary precedence variables.

-In the network, two trains can follow each other, i.e. keep the given order, meet and pass (M-P) when going the opposite directions, and meet and overtake (M-O), i.e. change the order, when going the same direction.
-Single tracks are designed for bidirectional traffic, double-tracks for unidirectional, one for each direction, and \emph{multi-track} lines can be combination of unidirectional and bidirectional.
+In the network, two trains can follow each other keeping their given order.
+They can meet and overtake (M-O) when they go in the same direction, thereby changing their order.
+A pair of trains heading in the opposite direction can meet and pass (M-P).
 On \emph{single-track} lines, M-Ps and M-Os are only possible at stations.
-To prevent M-P on single-track lines, we determine the set $\mathcal{J}^2_{\text{single}}$ as the set of all pairs of trains that can potentially meet on the single track line heading in opposite directions.
+This has to be enforced by constraints in our model.
+To maintain a reasonable number of constraints, the set of all pairs of trains that are involved in such constraints, that is, which can potentially meet on any single-track line segment in opposite directions, can be determined in advance from the model instance data.

-Trains in the same direction preserve their order between stations, and keep the minimal headway time between each other.
-To prescribe these we determine set $\mathcal{J}^2_{\text{headway}}$: the set of all pairs of trains that can potentially violate the minimal headway condition.
+Similarly, trains in the same direction preserve their order between stations and keep the minimal headway time between each other.
+This does not hold for trains running in the same direction on multiple-track segments on different tracks.
+The set of all pairs of trains that can potentially violate the minimal headway condition can also be predetermined, thereby minimizing the number of the respective constraints.